simonrowe/AI-With-Spring-Student-Files/LabInstructions/Lab 2 Azure.md

 Microsoft Azure provides the means to host OpenAI models within an Azure account.
 This allows easier access from within Azure-hosted workloads.
 SpringAI's client will use slightly different parameters to connect to OpenAI models hosted in Azure.

-1. Setup an Azure account:  Go to https://portal.azure.com/#home (If you already have an account, you can skip to the next steps.)
+1. **Setup an Azure account**:  Go to https://portal.azure.com/#home (If you already have an account, you can skip to the next steps.)

 - The signup process typically asks your a few questions on what you plan to do with Azure.
 This is mainly to customize your experience and it is not necessary to answer these with precision.
 We used "Use AI and ML to add intelligent features to apps".
 - You may have to enter a payment method if you do not qualify for a trial.
 The labs in this course should cost less than $5.
 - You may be taken on a short tour of the Azure portal.

-2. Signup for Azure AI Services: From the Azure main console, find the search field on the top.
+2. **Signup for Azure AI Services**: From the Azure main console, find the search field on the top.
 Type "Azure AI Services".

-- At present, even if you have an Azure account, you must specifically enable the use of Azure OpenAI: https://customervoice.microsoft.com/Pages/ResponsePage.aspx?id=v4j5cvGGr0GRqy180BHbR7en2Ais5pxKtso_Pz4b1_xUNTZBNzRKNlVQSFhZMU9aV09EVzYxWFdORCQlQCN0PWcu
+* At present, even if you have an Azure account, you must specifically enable the use of Azure OpenAI: https://customervoice.microsoft.com/Pages/ResponsePage.aspx?id=v4j5cvGGr0GRqy180BHbR7en2Ais5pxKtso_Pz4b1_xUNTZBNzRKNlVQSFhZMU9aV09EVzYxWFdORCQlQCN0PWcu .
+This requires a work email address (not a personal email address) and a subscription.
-- This requires a work email address (not a personal email address) and a subscription.
-It can take over 24 hours to receive a response.
+* It can take over 24 hours to receive a response.

-3. Create an Azure OpenAI _resource_: Once you have an Azure account and Azure OpenAI is enabled, create an Azure OpenAI resource:
+3. **Create an Azure OpenAI _resource_**: Once you have an Azure account and Azure OpenAI is enabled, create an Azure OpenAI resource:

-    1. From the Azure main console, find the search field on the top.
-Type "Azure AI Services".
+    1. From the Azure main console, search for "Azure AI Services".
     1. From the Azure AI Services page, select "Azure OpenAI".
     1. Click "Create Azure OpenAI".
     1. Select any subscription, resource group, and region you like.